gojandrooo/DSE-230/README.md

 Data description: smartphone and smartwatch sensor data for common household tasks.
 Can be used for classification of physical activity.

+All files can be found on Github in the [public repository](https://github.com/gojandrooo/DSE-230)

 Contributors:
 - [Alejandro Hohmann](https://github.com/gojandrooo)